peruukki/nhl-score-api/README.md

 Returns an array of objects with the date and the scores from given date range’s games.
-Both `startDate` and `endDate` are inclusive, and `endDate` is optional. **The range is limited to a maximum of 16 days** to set some reasonable limit for the (cached) response;
+Both `startDate` and `endDate` are inclusive, and `endDate` is optional. **The range is limited to a maximum of 7 days** to set some reasonable limit for the (cached) response;
-you can get a full month’s games with two requests, and 16 is a nice power of two.
+this also matches the NHL Stats API that returns one week's schedule at a time.

 The `date` object contains the date in a raw format and a prettier, displayable format.
 Contrary to the `/api/scores/latest` endpoint, the `date` is included even if that date has no scheduled games.